Siding Nailer Vs Roofing Nailer: Are They the Same or Different?

 As a result, siding nails must be long enough to penetrate the structure sufficiently.
 That’s why they are longer than roofing nails, ranging from 1-1/4 to 2-1/2 inches in length.

 Another aspect we notice is that the roofing nails usually come with a galvanizing coating to protect against rusting, which is also true for siding nails.
-Hot-dip galvanized siding nails will give you additional strength and durability than average.
+Hot-dip galvanized siding nails will give you more strength and durability than average.

 Siding Nails Vs Roofing Nails